totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/index.md

 Learning Objective:
 - Create a controlled environment and cater an autonomous performance
 - Create a design that appeals to a user-base / crowd
+- The crowd judges
+- They can pick whatever performance they have, then do the best at it
+- They set the challenge
+- Can be auto or tele-op
+- Can also do paired events

 Student Objective:
 - Create a fully autonomous performance that is crowd scored